eldrgeek/Plasmo/packages/mcp-server/PROXY_STATUS.md

-# MCP Development Shim Status
+# MCP Development Proxy Status

 ## Current Implementation ✅ v2.0 - FastMCP Proxy Edition

-The MCP Development Shim has been **completely rewritten** using FastMCP's built-in proxy capabilities:
+The MCP Development Proxy has been **completely rewritten** using FastMCP's built-in proxy capabilities:

 ### ✅ Major Improvements in v2.0
 - **FastMCP Native Proxy** - Uses `FastMCP.as_proxy()` for automatic tool discovery and forwarding